-This Statement on Risk Management and Internal Control is made in accordance with the paragraph 15.26(b) of Main Market Listing Requirements of Bursa Malaysia Securities Berhad ("Bursa Securities") and the Malaysian Code on Corporate Governance 2012 ("the Code"), which requires Malaysian public listed companies to maintain a sound system of risk management and internal control to safeguard shareholders' investment and company's assets.
+This Statement on Risk Management and Internal Control is made in accordance with the paragraph 15.26(b) of Main Market Listing Requirements of Bursa Malaysia Securities Berhad ("Bursa Securities") and as guided by the Statement on Risk Management and Internal Control: Guidance for Directors of Listed Issuers, which requires Malaysian public listed companies to make a statement in their annual report about their state of internal control, as a Group.

-Board Responsibility
+Board responsibility

-The Board recognises and acknowledges that a sound risk management framework and internal control system play an important role in good corporate governance and efficient work processes.
+The Board of Directors recognises and acknowledges that a sound risk management framework and internal control system play an important role in good corporate governance and efficient work processes.

 The system of internal control covers not only financial controls but also non-financial controls relating to the operational management, compliance controls and risk management.
 The internal control system is designed to manage and mitigate the effects rather than to eliminate the risks.
-As such. the internal control system can only provide reasonable and not absolute assurance against material misstatement of management and financial information or against loss or fraud.
+As such, the internal control system can only provide reasonable and not absolute assurance against material misstatement of management and financial information or against loss or fraud.